Ikutaro Kakehashi: Boss

 In 1973, Kakehashi founded Boss Corporation, a subsidiary of Roland that produces amplifiers and effects units for electric guitar and bass guitar players.
 Boss effects units became the de facto standard of guitar effects for decades, with many guitarists relying on them for sonic experimentation.
 Boss amplifiers and effects units have had a significant impact on the development of rock music since the 1970s.

 MIDI

 In the early 1980s, no standardized means of synchronizing electronic musical instruments manufactured by different companies existed, which Kakehashi felt was limiting the growth of the industry.
 He proposed developing a standard with representatives from Oberheim Electronics, Sequential Circuits, Yamaha, Korg and Kawai.
-Kakehashi favored the name Universal Musical Interface (UME), pronounced you-me, but the protocol was named Musical Instrument Digital Interface (MIDI).
+Kakehashi favored the name Universal Musical Interface (UMI), pronounced as you-me, but the protocol was named Musical Instrument Digital Interface (MIDI).
 Kakehashi and Dave Smith of Sequential Circuits unveiled MIDI in 1983.
 MIDI allowed communication between different instruments and general-purpose computers to play a role in music production.
 In 2013, Kakehashi and Smith received Technical Grammy Awards for their work.
 MIDI remains the industry standard.